Xenocidel/Blocki/README.md

 Your player (blue box with gun) can only move left and right, and can shoot bullets.
 Control the player by touching the on-screen buttons.
 You can move and shoot at the same time.
 Your objective is to shoot all enemies (red boxes) and reach the finish line.
-Your player only has one life, so don't run into any enemies!
+Your player only has two lives, so don't run into any enemies!

 Game Features